TilakShrma/smartbrain-frontend/README.md

 Welcome to SmartBrain!!!

-This brain identifies face from image you upload.
+This brain will identify faces from uploaded image.